Ad fraud prevention and mobile marketing: How to beat the fraudsters

 - Hyper Engagement

 - Time to Install Outliers

 Important: ad fraud prevention works best in real-time

 One thing, however, is super-important.
 Ad fraud prevention needs to operate in, basically, real time … what we at Singular call proactive prevention.
 Proactive fraud prevention solutions block ad fraud before an attribution decision is made.

-There are a couple of very important reasons why this is critical.
+There are several important reasons why this is critical.